 Surgical removal is the best choice for larger moles.
 The dermatologist will use a local anesthetic to numb the area before using a scalpel to cut the mole out.
-They’ll also remove some of the surrounding skin and stitch the area closed.
+Make sure you visit a reputed one at cliniccleo.com.

 What’s the Aftercare Like?

 After your procedure, you’ll need to take care of the healing skin.
 Remember, this is a wound.
 You will end up with a scar, but with proper care, the scar should lighten and flatten over time.

 If you’ve had a non-surgical removal, aftercare is easy.
 Leave the bandage on the removal site until you’re able to clean the area.
 Clean it with a gentle cleanser several times per day until it heals and be sure to use a healing ointment to protect the skin.